-Finally, after evaluating the potential, maturity, feasibility and relationship with the objectives of the María de Maeztu project and astrobiology, the CAB MdM Executive Committee has decided to financially support the four teams to develop the proposed projects in the 2021/2022 academic year, until the end of the María de Maeztu project.
+Finally, after evaluating the potential, maturity, viability and relationship with the objectives of the María de Maeztu project and Astrobiology, the CAB’s MdM Executive Committee has decided to financially support the four teams to develop the proposed projects in the 2021/2022 academic year, until the end of the María de Maeztu programme.

-The four challenges presented and their respective teams have been:
+The four challenges presented and their respective teams were:

 Challenge 1 – Solar System

 “NEXT (iN situ EXploration of planeTary objects): EUROPA”